oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/bulk-extract/create-flow/bulkextract.md

       - **Callback to Oracle Integration:**
         - Once the data is processed and uploaded, ERP Cloud triggers a callback to Oracle Integration, indicating the data extract is ready for further processing.

-### Summary:
+### Summary

-    - The process begins with Oracle Integration triggering a bulk data export from ERP Cloud.
+* The process begins with Oracle Integration triggering a bulk data export from ERP Cloud.
-    - ERP Cloud processes the data, stores it in UCM, and notifies Oracle Integration via a callback.
+* ERP Cloud processes the data, stores it in UCM, and notifies Oracle Integration via a callback.
-    - Oracle Integration retrieves, enriches, and formats the data, completing the flow.
+* Oracle Integration retrieves, enriches, and formats the data, completing the flow.

 Estimated Time: 60 minutes